Learn how to heal dry hand skin

 Do you need to heal dry skin and chapped hands?
-Hand chapping is called irritant hand dermatitis.
-It happens because:
+Hand chapping is called irritant hand dermatitis - and it's common.

 - Harsh soaps used for hand washing, doing the dishes or washing other items without wearing gloves; and